Macmachi/gptfoot/README.md

 ## ⚠ Known Issues
 * ✅ [SOLVED] A bug seems to occur when a new goal is scored but an old goal is updated (for example, in terms of time).
 The new goal is not sent, but the score is updated, which seems to prevent the sending of the new goal.
 * ✅ [SOLVED] When a penalty miss occurs, the following goal during a match are not sent under certain conditions
-* [🔧 MONITORED] When a goal is disallowed under certain conditions, it seems that no alert is sent to indicate that the goal has been cancelled.
+* ✅ [SOLVED] When a goal is disallowed under certain conditions, it seems that no alert is sent to indicate that the goal has been cancelled.
 This could perhaps be due to a penalty considered as scored, whose score has not been updated but is then cancelled.
 * [🔧 MONITORED] In very rare instances, it is possible that if a goal is scored and then corrected, and in the meantime goals are scored, the score sent back may have been updated during the correction (message of a new goal).
 However, the details of the match and the information linked to the goal should make it possible to identify that it is a correction of the goal and not a new goal.
-* [🔧 MONITORED] [Free API] A bug that seemed to prevent sending a goal if the goal was sent simultaneously with the first event.
+* ✅ [SOLVED] [Free API] A bug that seemed to prevent sending a goal if the goal was sent simultaneously with the first event.
 This mainly concerned the free use of the API.
-* [🔧 MONITORED] [Free API] In very rare instances, if two goals are scored in quick succession and there's a delay in API score updates, the score might not be correctly updated until the next goal or the end of the match
+* ✅ [SOLVED] [Free API] In very rare instances, if two goals are scored in quick succession and there's a delay in API score updates, the score might not be correctly updated until the next goal or the end of the match
 * [🔧 MONITORED] [Free API] In very rare instances, it's possible that a disallowed goal might go undetected if two scored goals are identified, including one that was disallowed, within the same interval between two checks.
 However, the score should still be displayed accurately in such cases
 * [🔧 MONITORED] [Free API] It is possible that some events occurring in the last seconds of a period may not be detected
 * 🕹️ [CIRCUMVENTED] [Paid API] The script does not update the score with penalty shots as this is handled differently (Analysis of the AI at the end partially incorrect)